tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 It scans EncodedClientHelloInner for an "outer_extensions" extension.
 If there is none, the ClientHelloInner is the EncodedClientHelloInner.
 Otherwise, it replaces the extension with the corresponding sequence of extensions in the ClientHelloOuter.
-If any referenced extensions are missing, the server MUST abort the connection with an "illegal_parameter" alert.
+If any referenced extensions are missing or if "encrypted_client_hello" appears in the list, the server MUST abort the connection with an "illegal_parameter" alert.
-The server then computes the digest of the reconstructed ClientHelloInner.
-If the digest does not equal OuterExtensions.inner_digest, then the server MUST abort the connection with a "decrypt_error" alert.

 The "outer_extensions" extension is only used for compressing the ClientHelloInner.
 It MUST NOT be sent in either ClientHelloOuter or ClientHelloInner.

+## Authenticating the Outer ClientHello {#authenticating-outer-clienthello}

+To prevent a network attacker from modifying the reconstructed ClientHelloInner (see {{flow-clienthello-malleability}}), ECH authenticates ClientHelloOuter by deriving a ClientHelloOuterAAD value.
+This is computed by removing the "encrypted_client_hello" extension from ClientHelloOuter and serializing it.
+ClientHelloOuterAAD is then passed as the associated data parameter to the encryption.

+Note the decompression process in {{outer-extensions}} forbids "encrypted_client_hello" in OuterExtensions.
+This ensures the unauthenticated portion of ClientHelloOuter is not incorporated into ClientHelloInner.

 # Client Behavior {#client-behavior}